63|Part 2 of — 29 Bakumatsu Period History (幕末時代)

 *Perry

 Commodore M.C.
-Perry came to Japan two times with four warships.
-In 1853, he brought the sovereign diplomatic letter from the president of the U.S. The following year, he came back and demanded the answer to the letter.
-After the expedition, Perry wrote a book about his journey, “Expedition of an American Squadron to the China Seas and Japan, Under the command of Commodore M.C.
-Perry, United States Navy by order of the Government of the United States.”
-In his book, he mentioned Japan very favorably; the beautiful scenery and people’s ingenuities, lively, active women, and drawings.
+Perry visited Japan twice with four warships.
+In 1853, he carried a sovereign diplomatic letter from the President of the U.S. The following year, he returned to demand a response to the letter.
+After the expedition, Perry wrote a book about his journey, “Expedition of an American Squadron to the China Seas and Japan, Under the Command of Commodore M.C.
+Perry, United States Navy by Order of the Government of the United States.”
+In this book, he describes Japan very favorably —its beautiful scenery, the ingenuity of its people, and the lively, active women — through his drawings.

-Even though it was a long, tough negotiation between Edo Bakufu and Perry, there were several fun moments.
-Perry displayed and presented Japan with a 1:4-scale model steam locomotive, a sewing machine, etc. The Japanese had a Sumo match and gave him gifts like silk, lacquer wares, etc. The Japanese prepared elaborate banquets for the American diplomats.
-Perry also invited the Japanese officials for his feast.
-The biggest hit was when Perry served a dessert at the end of the dinner.
-Perry printed each guest’s family crest on a small flag and put it on the desert.
+Although it was a long, tough negotiation between the Edo Bakufu and Perry, there were several enjoyable moments.
+Perry gifted Japan a 1:4-scale model steam locomotive, a sewing machine, and more.
+The Japanese arranged a sumo match and offered gifts, such as silk, lacquerware, and other items.
+The Japanese prepared elaborate banquets for the American diplomats, and Perry invited Japanese officials to his feast.
+The highlight was when Perry served a dessert at the end of the dinner.
+Perry printed each guest’s family crest on a small flag and placed it on the dessert.

-Before starting his expedition, he had anticipated tough negotiations lying ahead.
-So, he had studied Japanese beforehand and discovered that the Japanese would enjoy parties a lot.
-He brought skilled chefs and loaded the ship with some livestock to Japan for future parties.
-He entertained Japanese officials with whiskey, wine, beer, etc. Initially, the U.S. wanted Japan to open five ports, whereas Bakufu was willing to open only one port.
-In the end, both sides agreed on opening three ports.
+Before starting his expedition, he expected tough negotiations ahead.
+Therefore, he researched what the Japanese would enjoy and found that they enjoyed parties a lot.
+He brought skilled chefs and loaded the ship with livestock for future parties.
+He entertained Japanese officials with whiskey, wine, and beer.
+Initially, the U.S. wanted Japan to open five ports, while the Bakufu was willing to open only one.
+Ultimately, both sides agreed to open three ports.

 ja.wikipedia.org/wiki/黒船来航